AliceO2Group/Readout/doc/README.md

 # Configuration

+A reference of readout configuration parameters is available in [a separate document](configurationParameters.md).

 Readout is configured with a ".ini"-formatted file.
 A documented example file is provided with the source code and distribution.
 Each readout component is configured in a different file section.
 The section name is used to get the type of the component to be instanciated.
 Equipments should be prefixed as [equipment-...].
 Consumers should be prefixed as [consumer-...].
 General settings are defined in section [readout].

-A reference of all configuration parameters is defined in the configurationParameters.md file.

 To setup a new readout configuration starting from the provided file, the basic steps are:
 - define a memory layout suitable for your readout.